 For those who often find the project management process daunting, we’ll simplify what you need to know and do to separate a good project manager from a great one in 2021.
 Then, we’ll show these tips in action with an interview from a monday.com PM.
 First up, the basics.

 What does a project manager do?

-A project manager is a role that requires a lot of flexibility in the way you think.
+Being a good project manager is a role that requires a lot of flexibility in the way you think.
 As a project manager, you need to know how to prioritize, how to analyze many different details, and know how to work with the people needed, whether it’s software development or content creation.

 7 important tips to become a better project manager